RequestForCoffee/while-language/README.md

 # Building

-On Windows, an installation of winflexbison and MinGW is required (it can be obtained using chocolatey or installed manually).
+On Windows, an installation of winflexbison3 and MinGW is required (it can be obtained using chocolatey or installed manually).
 The project can then be built and debugged through Visual Studio.

-Alternatively, it can be built through Make (both on Windows and UNIX).
+Alternatively, it can be built through Make (both on Windows and UNIX), given flex & bison binaries are available in system PATH.

+**NOTE: the current Visual Studio project configuration looks for winflexbison3 under the default Chocolatey installation directory.**

-**NOTE: if building on UNIX, the makefile needs to be changed to use flex & bison instead of win_flex and win_bison.**
+**NOTE 2: if building on UNIX, the makefile needs to be changed to use flex & bison instead of win_flex and win_bison.**

 # Disclaimer